buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcVehicle.md

+# IfcVehicle

 Piece of equipment designed to transport people or cargo.
 <!-- end of short definition -->